Entomy/LibLangly/Documentation/articles/testing.md

 > Testing frameworks aren't extensible by design: testing new complex types requires learning new API's.
 Kludges like new static classes hamper discoverability.

 Everything is set up to handle extension methods.
-Other than a few key assertions which collide with methods in [`Object`](https://docs.microsoft.com/en-us/dotnet/api/system.object), all functionality is implemented as extensions.
+Other than one assertion that collides with methods in [`Object`](https://docs.microsoft.com/en-us/dotnet/api/system.object), all functionality is implemented as extensions.
 The design was specifically chosen to have IntelliSense help as much as possible, while also looking as familiar as possible.

 > Extensions to testing frameworks are tied to test discoverers and test runners.